Skip to main content

 #

-Ali brought the AmazingHand up in MuJoCo with working finger kinematics and trained an in-hand cube-rotation policy.
-We didn’t get to transfer it to the real hand.
+Ali ran the AmazingHand in MuJoCo and trained an in-hand cube-rotation policy.
+We ran out of time to transfer to the real hardware unfortunately.

 VR teleop